-Jen Birn’s career began in 1997 when she was a college student working as a cocktail waitress in a music bar in Tempe, AZ.
+Jen Birn’s career began when she was a college student working as a cocktail waitress in a music bar in Tempe, AZ.
 She befriended many of the local bands and parlayed those relationships into writing a column (Club Scene with Jen Birn) on music, nightlife and her weekly shenanigans for The Daily Tribune’s Get Out magazine – well before bloggers were documenting their daily lives for public consumption.

 After graduating from ASU, where she mastered the art of making money off things she enjoyed doing, she wrote a weekly column (Hanging with Jen Birn) and features stories for The Arizona Republic before aggressively pitching Maxim, the biggest-selling magazine at the time, until an editor there said if she was serious about working in magazines, to move to New York.
 She did a week later.

 In NYC Jen freelanced her way through monthly magazines, writing how to use a six pack to get a six pack as her first piece for Maxim, love horoscopes for Glamour, athlete’s projects outside of sports for ESPN Magazine and more before settling into the competitive world of celebrity weeklies for the better part of a decade.

 After freelancing for People, Us Weekly and In Touch Weekly, Jen did a year at Star Magazine to work under Bonnie Fuller before accepting a position on the launch team of OK!
 Magazine.
 During her five years as Society Editor she would oversee all nightlife coverage, coordinate feature exclusives, throw the east and west coast launch parties, facilitate a partnership with Livenation, negotiate dozens of exclusives and manage the West Coast internship program.